 The same can go for mods in some cases; people might find so easier to use speed mods for everything, that they're not used to using the default 1x speed often (except on the faster songs, where pretty much anything faster than 1.5x can make things a lot harder.)

-Default Setting Syndrome: Any song that comes up first on the song select on a first stage tends to fall victim to this, especially involving typically beginners.
+Default Setting Syndrome: Any song that comes up first on the song select on a first stage tends to fall victim to this, especially when there are beginners and/or kids involved.
+Songs getting drilled into your head will ensue.
 "Graduation" on Extreme is probably the most annoying example, noting how widespread Extreme is.
 On X, the default song became the updated version of "Butterfly", and X2 played with this a bit by having different defaults between regions; America got "Super Eurobeat (Gold Mix)" as default, while Japan got "more more more" as default.